How to Start Annuals Indoors from Seed

 10. Rearrange and Fertilize

-Turn the baking pans periodically to prevent sprouts from leaning toward the sun.
+Turn the baking pans periodically to prevent sprouts from leaning toward the light.

-If your potting medium does not already contain fertilizer, now is the time to apply a liquid plant food like Miracle-Gro Starter Plant Fertilizer, available via Amazon per manufacturer’s instructions.
+If your potting medium does not already contain fertilizer, now is the time to apply a liquid plant food like Miracle-Gro Quick Start, available via Amazon, per manufacturer’s instructions.

-It’s best to plant more seeds than you really want because it’s rare that all of them will thrive.
+It’s best to sow more seeds than you really want because it’s rare that all of them will thrive.

-A few seeds may simply fail to germinate, never sprouting at all.
+A few may simply fail to germinate, never sprouting at all.

 Some may grow to the seedling stage, only to succumb to a condition called “damping off,” which makes them to fall over and die.